Audrey Williams

-Audrey Mae Sheppard Williams (February 28, 1923 – November 4, 1975) was an American musician known for being the first wife of country music singer and songwriter Hank Williams, the mother of Hank Williams Jr. and the grandmother of Hank Williams III and Holly Williams.
+Audrey Mae Sheppard Williams (February 28, 1923 – November 4, 1975) was an American musician known for being the first wife of country music singer and songwriter Hank Williams, the mother of Hank Williams Jr., and the grandmother of Hank Williams III and Holly Williams.

 Early life and marriages

-Sheppard was born in Banks, Alabama, the daughter of Artie Mae (née Harden; 1903–1976) and Charles "Shelton" Sheppard.
+Audrey Sheppard was born in Banks, Alabama, to Artie Mae (née Harden; 1903–1976) and Charles "Shelton" Sheppard.
 She grew up on a farm owned and worked by her parents.
-Sheppard's first husband was James Erskine Guy, whom she married when she was a high-school senior.
-The couple separated soon after their daughter Lycrecia was born in 1941.
+Sheppard married her first husband, James Erskine Guy, when she was a high-school senior.
+On August 13, 1941, their daughter Lycrecia was born.
+Sheppard and Guy separated soon after.

-Sheppard met Hank Williams in 1943.
-Despite the objections of Williams's mother and bandmates, Sheppard was added to the band as an occasional singer and upright bass player.
-In December 1944, the two were married 10 days after the finalization of Sheppard's divorce from her first husband.
-The ceremony was performed by a justice of the peace at the officiant's gas station in Andalusia, Alabama.
+Sheppard met Hank Williams in Andalusia, Alabama, in 1943.
+Despite the objections of Hank's mother and bandmates, Sheppard was added to the band as an occasional singer and upright bass player.
+In December 1944, the two were married 10 days after the finalization of Sheppard's divorce from Guy.
+The ceremony was performed by a justice of the peace at the officiant's gas station in Andalusia.

 Music career

-Soon after their wedding, Williams took the role of her husband's unofficial manager, a position previously held by her mother-in-law, Lillie Williams.
+Soon after their wedding, Williams took over as her husband's unofficial manager, a position previously held by his mother, Lillie Williams.
 The couple visited Nashville with the intent of meeting songwriter and music publisher Fred Rose of Acuff-Rose Publishing.
 The meeting resulted in Hank Williams recording two singles for Sterling Records: “Never Again” in December 1946 and “Honky Tonkin’” in February 1947.
-Both proved successful and a contract was signed with MGM Records in 1947, with Rose becoming the singer's official manager and record producer.
+Both proved successful and a contract was signed with MGM Records in 1947, with Fred Rose becoming the singer's official manager and record producer.

 Williams, however, began to push for her own spot in the limelight.
-Country music biographer Colin Escott wrote "Her duets with Hank were like an extension of their married life in that she fought him for dominance on every note."
+Country-music biographer Colin Escott wrote, "Her duets with Hank were like an extension of their married life in that she fought him for dominance on every note."
 Having recorded several duets with her husband, Audrey was featured on the recordings of "Lost on the River", "I Heard My Mother Praying for Me", "Dear Brother", "Jesus Remembered Me", "The Pale Horse and His Rider", "Jesus Died for Me", "Help Me Understand", "Something Got a Hold of Me", "I Want to Live and Love", and "Where the Soul of Man Never Dies".

 Marriage difficulties and family

-In early 1948, tension started to grow in the Williams marriage when Hank started to again abuse alcohol, a problem he brought with him to their marriage from the beginning.
-Williams left her husband, giving him the choice of alcohol or her.
+In early 1948, tension grew in the Williams marriage when Hank started to again abuse alcohol, a problem he brought with him to their marriage from the beginning.
+Audrey left her husband: she gave him the choice of alcohol or her.
 They eventually reunited.

-On May 26, 1949, Williams gave birth to the couple's only child, Randall Hank Williams.
-After Williams's appearance at the Grand Ole Opry following the birth of her son, she officially renamed the child Hank Williams Jr.

-When her husband expressed a desire to adopt her daughter, Audrey refused, fearing he would take her if they divorced.
+On May 26, 1949, Audrey gave birth to the couple's only child, Randall Hank Williams, in Shreveport, Louisiana.
+When Hank expressed a desire to adopt Lycrecia, Audrey refused, fearing that he would take her if they divorced.